Unity-Technologies/perception-synthdet-torchserve/README.md

 ### Configuring your machine
 1. Copy your SynthDet serialized PyTorch model file into your cloned repository, and name it `synthdet_faster_rcnn.pth`.
 2. Copy this entire directory onto the machine that will host TorchServe.
-3. Make scripts executable: `chmod +x archive.sh build.sh configure.sh launch.sh`
+3. Make scripts executable: `chmod +x archive.sh build.sh configure.sh launch.sh qr.sh`
 4. If your machine has `apt-get`, you can run `./configure.sh` which will prepare everything to launch TorchServe.

 ### Scripts